amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/the-datepicker.md

 blueprint: faq_and_troubleshooting
 title: 'The datepicker'
 source: 'https://amplitude.zendesk.com/hc/en-us/articles/18133682827419'
+this_article_will_help_you:
+  - 'Understand nuances in the way the datepicker understands time'
+updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
+updated_at: 1718928315
 ---
-#### This article will help you:

-* Understand nuances in the way the datepicker understands time

 In Amplitude, you use the datepicker to select the timeframe of the analysis you're conducting.
 In many ways, it's very intuitive, as it's something you've most likely seen in other software contexts.
 You can choose to analyze data collected between two dates, since a specific date, or in the last *x* days, weeks, or months, where *x* is a value you select.

 However, there are certain nuances to the way the datepicker understands time.
 This **explainer** should clarify these nuances for you.